GrammaTech/gtirb/README.md

 ## Structure
 GT-IRB has the following structure:

-              IR
-            /    \        -----Symbols
-           /      \      /-----Relocations
-    Data Tables   Modules------ImageByteMap
+      Data Tables
-                         \-----Data
-                          -----Symbolic
+      /                /--Symbolic
+    IR        -----Data---Bytes
+      \      /-----Symbols
+      Modules------Relocations
+             \-----ImageByteMap
               -----ICFG
                    /  \
               Blocks  Edges
                  |
-                        Instructions
+            Instructions---Symbolic
+                        \--Bytes

 ### IR
 An instance of GT-IRB may include multiple `module`s which represent loadable objects such as executables or libraries.
-Each `module` holds information such as `symbol`s, data objects, and an inter-procedural control flow graph (`ICFG`).
-The `ICFG` consists of basic `block`s and control flow edges between these `blocks`.
-Each `block` holds some number of `instructions`.
+Each `module` holds information such as `symbol`s, `data`, and an inter-procedural control flow graph (`ICFG`).
+The `ICFG` consists of basic `block`s and control flow edges between these `block`s.
+Each `block` holds some number of `instruction`s.
+Each `datum` and `instruction` holds both a pointer to a range of bytes in the `ImageByteMap` and `symbolic` information coverage that range.

 ### Instructions